AOskari/For-Sale-frontend/README.md

 # For-Sale - Online marketplace frontend

-This is the frontend portion of For-Sale.
+The frontend portion of the online marketplace For-Sale.